-If you want to become a better sales manager, you must first understand your success is now based upon the success of your team, not your individual ability to win opportunities, impress clients, or close deals – the stuff that probably got you the promotion in the first place.
+If you want to become a better sales manager, you must first understand your success is now based upon the success of your sales team, not your individual ability to win opportunities, impress clients, or close deals – the stuff that probably got you the promotion in the first place.

 Your Success Depends Upon the Success of Your Team

-As a sales manager, you are now in an important leadership role in charge of leading a sales team.
+As a sales manager, you are now in an important leadership role in charge of building and leading an effective sales team.
 The only way you can be successful is if your sales team is successful.
 To become a better sales manager, you must leverage the strengths of each individual salesperson in a way that makes the team thrive by:

 Lead Situationally, Not How You Like to Be Led

 Too many salespeople move into a management role mistakenly thinking they must lead every person the way they themselves would like to be led.
 In reality the situational leadership experts have it right, and nothing could be further from the truth.

 Unfortunately, too many sales managers also struggle with when to be “hands on” or “hands off.”
 Many sales reps resent anything close to micromanaging and yet others need close supervision or they fall behind.
-Successful sales managers recognize that different individuals have different needs and adjust their sales management style to the needs of their team.
+Successful sales managers recognize that different individuals have different needs and adjust their sales management style to their team.

 It’s a bit like what you first learned in consultative selling training except that instead of playing to your customer’s preferred working style, you play to your sales rep’s preferred working style.

 3 Tips to Be a Better Sales Leader

-Here are three tips from our sales leadership simulation assessment that allow for the differing needs of the whole sales team:
+Here are three tips from our sales leadership simulation assessment that allow for the differing needs of the sales team: